mcarvin8/ava-sf-devops/README.md

 ## CI/CD Model

 The CI/CD model in `.gitlab-ci.yml` follows the org branching model, where each Salesforce org has its own long-running Git branch.
-The rules in each org job can be customized based on your branching strategy.
+The rules in each org job can be customized based on your branching strategy (i.e. target sandbox orgs when a merge request is opened against the `main` branch and target production org when a merge request is accepted into the `main` branch or target all orgs via 1 branch).

 ## Pipeline Stages